Ezhuthachan (caste): History

-Kadupattans played major role in spreading Vattezhuthu in Palakkad, Malabar regions and Kingdom of Cochin.
-Usually they were well-versed in sanskrit too.
-Kadupattans used the prayer of Jain Tirthankara jina dheva(Namosthu jeenathe) in their Ezhuthupalli(എഴുത്തുപള്ളി, ISO), And taught Vattezhuthu, Mathematics etc.
+Kadupattans played a major role in spreading Vattezhuthu in Palakkad, Malabar, and the Kingdom of Cochin.
+They were usually well-versed in Sanskrit as well.
+Kadupattans used the prayer of the Jain Tirthankara jina dheva (Namosthu jeenathe) in their Ezhuthupalli (എഴുത്തുപള്ളി, ISO), and taught Vattezhuthu, Mathematics, etc.

-According to historian M. G. S. Narayanan the literary activities of Malabar, especially in Sudras got strengthened after the arrival of Kadupattars.
-Translation of many texts from Sanskrit to Malayalam took place in the age after the arrival of them.
+According to historian M. G. S. Narayanan, the literary activities of Malabar, especially among the Sudras, were strengthened after the arrival of Kadupattars.
+The translation of many texts from Sanskrit to Malayalam took place in the period after their arrival.

-In Kerala they were treated as shudra.
-But it was permitted to go and pray until the Sacrificial stone(Balikkallu) of temple.
-Some of the other communities called the men of the community Pattarappan(പട്ടരപ്പൻ, ISO) and the women as Pattathiyaramma(പട്ടത്തിയാരമ്മ, ISO).
-In government records Kadupattans referred as the Choular(People from the Chola country).
+In Kerala, they were treated as shudra.
+However, they were permitted to go and pray as far as the Sacrificial stone (Balikkallu) of the temple.
+Some other communities called the men of the community Pattarappan (പട്ടരപ്പൻ, ISO) and the women Pattathiyaramma (പട്ടത്തിയാരമ്മ, ISO).
+In government records, Kadupattans were referred to as the Choular (people from the Chola country).